themitosan/grpp/cmd_list.md

 ## Settings list

+- `setLang=[LANG]` - Set which language GRPP should be displayed.
+You can see the lang available list by using `--langList` option.
 - `maxReposPerList=[NUMBER]` - Set how many repos a GRPP Batch Update list should have.
 - `setStartPage=[NUMBER]` - Set which page GRPP should start fetching user repos from git hosting website.
 - `setMaxFetchPages=[NUMBER]` - Set maximum of pages GRPP will fetch from remote on get user repos process.